-The Easter Rising and subsequent Irish revolution has always made great fodder for Hollywood.
+The Easter Rising and subsequent Irish revolution have always made great fodder for Hollywood.
 Movies such as Michael Collins, The Treaty, Beloved Enemy, The Wind That Shakes the Barley and Shake Hands with the Devil have portrayed the most exciting revolution of the 20th century in exquisite detail.
-And what are the odds that three of the participants—Arthur Shields, John Loder and George Brent—would go on to have major careers in Tinsel town?
+And what are the odds that three of the participants—Arthur Shields, John Loder, and George Brent—would go on to have major careers in Tinsel town?

 That said, not many people know that there’s an odd connection between Irish Easter Rebellion leader Padraig Pearse and Hollywood mega-star of the 1940’s Hedy Lamarr.
-The two names—Pearse the acetic schoolmaster and Lamarr the sexpot—should never have a connection and their names should not be used in the same sentence, but through one of Lamarr’s many marriages there is a giant historical association.
+The two names—Pearse the acetic schoolmaster and Lamarr the sexpot—should never have a connection and their names should not be used in the same sentence, but through one of Lamarr’s many marriages, there is a giant historical association.

 PBS has just premiered a new documentary in their American Masters series on Lamarr, the sex siren of the 1940s.
 Lamarr was born in Vienna, Austria in 1914.
-By 1932 she had garnered world-wide attention for her daring nude scenes in a film called Ecstasy.
+By 1932 she had garnered worldwide attention for her daring nude scenes in a film called Ecstasy.
 With the coming of Hitler, Lamarr, who was Jewish, made her way to London.
 There she came to the attention of Louis B. Mayer, the head honcho at Metro-Goldwyn-Mayer.
 By coincidence, they traveled back to New York on the same ocean liner and the next thing the stunningly beautiful Lamarr knew was that she was under contract to MGM and on her way to Hollywood.

 Lamarr went on to star in such hits as Algiers with Charles Boyer, Comrade X with Clark Gable, Tortilla Flat with Spencer Tracy and John Garfield, and probably her most famous role, Samson and Delilah where she starred opposite Victor Mature.
 But as the American Masters documentary points out Lamarr was not all beauty and no brains.
 In fact, during World War II, she is credited with inventing “frequency hopping” which today plays a major role in the everyday use of Wi-fi.